-Our supply chains and business partnerships are an important aspect of this work.
-In your proposal, please (A) provide your company's mission and vision relative to sustainability, and (B) how your company, through services, products, and partnerships, will help the University of Kentucky advance specific elements of the Sustainability Strategic Plan.
+Our supply chain and business partnerships are an important aspect of this work.
+In your proposal, please (A) provide your company's mission and vision relative to sustainability, and (B) how your company, through services, products, and partnerships, will help the UK King's Daughters Medical Center advance specific elements of the Sustainability Strategic Plan.